sadboizsitinh/DoodleJump/README.md

-# To play the game dowload and click DoodleJump.exe
+# To play the game dowload, extract and click DoodleJump.exe !
+Thank you ^^!